-Play through the puzzles to find any potential problem areas for your class.

-Consider what supports your students might need with turns and angles.
+- Play through the puzzles to find any potential problem areas for your class. - ■Make sure every student has a journal. - Consider what supports your students might need with turns and angles.

 Heads Up!
 Please make a copy of any documents you plan to share with students.